-The grant is delivered through two leading NGOs, the Caribbean Vulnerable Communities Coalition (CVC) and El Centro de Orientación e Investigación Integral (COIN), and aims to reduce and remove stigma and discrimination to improve access to and uptake of HIV services for those who bear the highest burden of HIV infection in the region.
-UNDP provided support as interim Principal Recipient (PR) for the Global Fund grant and following the implementation of a transition plan has handed over this role to CVC.
+The grant is delivered through two leading NGOs, the Caribbean Vulnerable Communities Coalition (CVC) and El Centro de Orientación e Investigación Integral (COIN) and aims to reduce and remove stigma and discrimination to improve access to and uptake of HIV services for those who bear the highest burden of HIV infection in the region.
+UNDP provided support as interim PR for the Global Fund grant and following the implementation of a transition plan has handed over this role to CVC.

 In 2015 there were 286,000 people living with HIV in the Caribbean, with the vast majority being in just four countries (Haiti, Dominican Republic, Jamaica and Cuba).

-Men who have sex with men, transgender people, sex workers, marginalized young people and those using drugs.
-The programme for which UNDP is the principal recipient, covers eight countries (Belize, Cuba, Dominican Republic, Guyana, Haiti, Jamaica, Suriname and Trinidad and Tobago).
+Men who have sex with men, transgender people, sex workers, marginalized young people and those using drugs are the target population of the programme.
+The programme for which UNDP is the PR covers eight countries (Belize, Cuba, Dominican Republic, Guyana, Haiti, Jamaica, Suriname and Trinidad and Tobago).

 Key results - HIV